 Jeremiah and Lydia James serve in an Old Testament translation project for a people group in the southern Philippines.
 (Lydia (nee Hunter), another Trinity member, left for the Philippines in 2014 to do some language research supporting translation for a minority language there.)
 The New Testament was completed a number of years ago.
 In recent years Christians have requested an Old Testament translation as well.
 A translation of the complete Bible will not only be of use to the many who cannot use the majority-language versions, but also allows believers to follow Christ without losing their unique cultural identity.

 Ceri grew up within the Trinity church family and has been associated with YWAM since she was 16, working with them on and off since graduating.
 She became a full time staff worker in New Zealand in 2011.
 Ben joined YWAM in 2013, after Bible college.
-They married December 2015 and have been working together for YWAM at Tauranga on the north island since then, training and equipping young people in evangelism, discipleship and leadership.
+They married December 2015 and continued working for YWAM at Tauranga on the north island, training and equipping young people in evangelism, discipleship and leadership.

 In February 2019 they moved to Auckland to begin a new phase of work – with Catalyst.
 They remain responsible for raising their own prayer and financial support.